meta-introspector/git-submodules-rs-nix/docs/crq_standardized/CRQ-055-enhance-crq-parser-for-coderabbitai-skipped-reviews.md

 **Justification/Impact:**
 This enhancement will make the `crq_parser` more intelligent and context-aware by incorporating external communication context into its classification decisions.
 It will automate the identification of CRQs that require manual intervention to trigger a CoderabbitAI review, improving workflow efficiency and ensuring that skipped reviews are addressed proactively.

+**Progress Update (2025-09-11):**

+The core implementation of the proposed solution has been completed and integrated into the `crq_table_generator`.
+This includes:

+*   Refined `NextStep` enum with new states: `ReviewProvided`, `ReviewSkipped (No Meaningful Response)`, `ReviewNeeded from CoderabbitAI`, and `Respond To / Our Turn`.
+*   Implementation of `check_coderabbitai_comms` to analyze communication logs for skipped reviews and meaningful responses.
+*   Updated `determine_next_step` with a prioritized state machine logic, incorporating n-gram analysis and communication log data.
+*   The `crq_table_generator` now produces a detailed report reflecting these new classifications.

+This phase of the CRQ is considered complete.
+Further work will be tracked under new CRQs, such as `CRQ-046-crq-classification-via-comms-analysis-and-state-machine.md` for more advanced comms analysis.